widgetface/VagrantExamples/README.md

 # VagrantExamples

-## Use vagrant to handle management and life ciycle of virtual environments.
+## Use vagrant to handle management and life cycle of virtual environments.